 VA benefits and Medigap

 Medigap, also known as Medicare Supplement Insurance, covers copays, coinsurance, and most deductibles for services covered by Original Medicare.
-Medigap often has a lower copayment than Medicare.
-To purchase one of these plans, you must be enrolled in Medicare Part A and Medicare Part B.
+To purchase one of these plans, you must be enrolled in Medicare Part A and Medicare Part B. You cannot have a Medicare Advantage Plan and a Medigap policy at the same time.

 You should consider a Medigap plan if there’s a chance you’ll need care at a non-VA facility, as your VA benefits only cover services through VA providers.
 If you need to visit a non-VA hospital or clinic, you’ll be able to use your Original Medicare benefits.
 Then Medigap will pay its share of the remaining costs, leaving you with fewer unpredictable out-of-pocket medical expenses.
 You will pay a monthly premium for a Medigap policy.